codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call two guys hanging out by your window?
-Kurt & Rod.
+How does a French skeleton say hello?
+Bone-jour.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+What does LTS stand for in the software market?
- 1. Injection
+ 1. Long Term Support
- 2. Insecure Direct Object References
+ 2. Ludicrous Turbo Speed
- 3. Cross-Site Scripting
+ 3. Ludicrous Transfer Speed
- 4. Broken Authentication
+ 4. Long Taco Service

 <details>
   <summary>Answer</summary>
-  Injection
+  Long Term Support
 </details>